8 Awesome Brand Guidelines + Tips For Your Own!

 Whether you are in Asia or America, you will see the same logo, same branding colors, and the same brand assets used in all cabs.

-Uber has a detailed brand guideline on its website consisting of a logo, color, composition, iconography, typography, illustration, motion, photography, and voice.
+Uber has detailed brand guidelines consisting of a logo, color, composition, iconography, typography, illustration, motion, photography, and voice.

 Having it online allows the company to keep the guidelines updated and ensure that no outdated assets are employed anywhere.